Can You Spot a Phishing Scam?

 Every day, people fall victim to fraudulent emails, texts, and calls from scammers who impersonate others, such as bank employees.

 With online banking usage at an all time high, recognizing phishing red flags is more important than ever.
-The Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $3.3 billion to phishing schemes and other fraud in 2020—that’s nearly double what was lost in 2019.
+The Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $5.9 billion to phishing schemes and other fraud in 2021 — an increase of more than 70%, or $2.4 billion, in 2020.

 Fortunately, scams aren’t so scary when you know what to look for.
 At Heartland Bank, we’re committed to your financial protection, and that starts with teaching you how to spot these scams.
 That’s why we’ve teamed up with the American Bankers Association in the fight against phishing with #BanksNeverAskThat.